mramshaw/Google-Assistant/README.md

 [SSML](http://en.wikipedia.org/wiki/Speech_Synthesis_Markup_Language) or ___Speech Synthesis Markup Language___
 is markup language that was created by the W3C’s Voice Browser working group.
-It is used in Amazon Alexa (and probably other voice applications) as well as in Google Assistant.
+It is used in Amazon Alexa (and probably other voice apps) as well as in Google Assistant.

 While SSML is supported, it is __not__ supported in the Dialogflow simulator: